s1879281/Image-Captioning-with-Adaptive-Attention/README.md

 ```
 python eval.py -d coco -cf [PATH-TO-CHECKPOINT] -b 5
 ```
-Note that the best checkpoint is based on the BLEU-4 score.
+Note that the best checkpoint in training process is based on the BLEU-4 score.

 ## Captioning